Finding the Right Camp

 Bridges4Kids has a comprehensive listing of Summer Camps for MI and across the nation.

-Therapy/respite Camps for Kids.
-Helpful resources about summer camps that focus on therapy for kids with special needs and/or respite for the kids and their families from Kris Moore's dad.
+Kris Camps - summer camps that focus on therapy for kids with special needs and/or respite for the kids and their families.

 Camp T.A.L.K (SC) is an inclusive social skills day camp for children ages 10 and up with a focus on students who have a diagnosis of Asperger's Autism or PDD-NOS.
 Check out Camp T.A.L.K.
 Extreme for ages 15 through college age ASD students.